gryan12/simple-fx-player/README.md

         1. Handle threading of player functionality using Tasks rather than Runnables
         2. Use java.sound.sampled.Clip and related classes to play music (instead of javafx's MediaPlayer and related classes)

-  The above aims do not result in optimal code (quite the opposite), as the project was intended as a learning exercise.
+  The above aims do not result in optimal code, but this was never the intention from the start.

   The location of imported music files is stored, and then read from when the call to play a track is called.
 In the current state,       changing of the filepath of a music track will result in it needing to be reimported.

+  To be implemented:
+      Custom playlists.
+      Expansion of the menu/toolbars.
+      Improvements to how data is saved between sessions.